Categories: How I Learned to Stop Worrying and Love Two Sorts: Introduction

 The main point of interest and the conceptual contribution of the present proposal concerns precisely the formalization of the subjective and social aspects of this emergence.
 Namely, we observe that the agents' subjective perspective on products and features can be naturally modelled by associating each agent with a binary relation $R\subseteq A\times X$ on the database $(A, X, \perp)$, which represents the subjective filters superimposed by each agent on the information of the database.
 That is, for every product $a\in A$ and every feature $x\in X$, we read $aRx$ as `product $a$ has feature $x$ according to the agent'.
 By general order-theoretic facts, these relations\footnote{Actually, those which are RS-compatible, cf.\ Definition \ref{Def:RSFrame}.} induce normal modal operators on the categorization system associated with the database.
 These modal operators enrich the basic propositional logic of the categorization systems.
 In this enriched logical language, it is easy to distinguish between `objective' information (stored in the database), encoded in the formulas of the modal-free fragment of the language, and the agents' subjective interpretation of the `objective' information, encoded in formulas in which modal operators occur.
 This language is expressive enough to encode agents' beliefs/perceptions regarding other agents' beliefs/perceptions, and so on.
 Again, this makes it possible to define {\em fixed points} of these regressions, similarly to the way in which common knowledge is defined in classical epistemic logic \cite{fagin2003reasoning}.
 Intuitively, these fixed points represent the stabilization of a process of social interaction; for instance, the consensus reached by a group of agents regarding a given category.
 Clearly, market dynamics are bound to create further destabilization, necessitating a new round of interaction in order to establish a new equilibrium.
 Further directions will be to generalize the framework of dynamic epistemic logic \cite{baltag1998logic} to the setting outlined in the present paper, and further develop the theory of lattice-based mu-calculus initiated in \cite{CoCrPaZh16}.

-\paragraph{Structure of the paper.} In Section \ref{sec:prelim}, we collect the necessary definitions and basic facts about RS-semantics.
+{\it Structure of the paper.} In Section \ref{sec:prelim}, we collect the necessary definitions and basic facts about RS-semantics.
 In Section \ref{sec:categorization}, we discuss how the mathematical environment introduced in the previous section can be understood using categories and categorization systems as the framework of reference.
 In particular, we show how normal modal operators on lattices can support an epistemic interpretation.
 In Section \ref{sec:social-construction}, we build on the epistemic interpretation of the modal operators, and introduce a common knowledge-type construction to account for a view of categories as the outcome of social interaction.
 In Section \ref{CCL} we collect our conclusions.
-More technical background is relegated to Appendix \ref{Appendix}.
+More technical background is relegated to Appendix \ref{Appendix}, while the proofs of some technical lemmas can be found in Appendix \ref{Appendix:TechLemmas}.